SK E&C to build, operate 5 power plants in Iran

-According to an announcement by SK E&C on Saturday, the company signed a deal with the Turkish firm in Istanbul on Friday, in which the South Korean firm agreed to join Unit International’s ongoing project to build and operate the new power plants in Iran.
+According to an announcement by SK E&C on Saturday, the South Korean firm signed a deal with the Turkish firm in Istanbul on Friday, agreeing to join Unit International’s ongoing project to build and operate the new power plants.

-Following the agreement, SK E&C acquired a 30 percent stake in Unit International S.A.
+Following the agreement, SK E&C acquired a 30 percent stake in Unit International.
 The new deal is said to cost roughly 4.2 trillion won ($3.7 billion).

-The joint operation is currently slated to build and operate gas-fired power plants across five locations in Iran including Saveh, Zahedan, Sufian, Qasr-e Shirin and Ahvaz.
+The joint operation is slated to build and operate gas-fired power plants in Saveh, Zahedan, Sufian, Qasr-e Shirin and Ahvaz.

 SK E&C said it plans to begin construction of 1,200-MW and 880-MW power plants in Saveh and Zahedan next January.
 The plants are expected to start operation in the latter half of 2020.